 Ladbroke Grove Slim Tapered Selvedge Jeans – For Men

 Texas Jeans is all about no-fuss denim – they make rugged jeans for the American working man that you can count on day in and day out.
 They can do custom inseams for most of their styles, which range from relaxed fit, to slim fit, and even flannel lined for those colder days.
 If you need a reliable, comfortable pair of jeans that you can wear every day – look no further than Texas Jeans.
+Funny enough, they are actually made in Asheboro, NC.
+Also be sure to check out all the other great products made in North Carolina.

 Men’s Originals – For Men